justinhunt/moodle-block_edmodo/README.txt

     * Case sensitive.
 Student responses will be only be accepted as correct if the text AND case match that of the original term. o Example: original entry "Moodle".
 Accepted correct response: "Moodle".

-   4. Click on the "Upload file" and upload the Edmodo Quiz Export file.
+   4. Upload/drag-drop the Edmodo Quiz Export file into the file area.
 This is a zip file and you can only obtain it by using the Edmodo Quizzes Export Google Chrome Extension by Bookwidgets.

+   5. Press the "Create Moodle Questions" button.

-   5. The file will download immediately.
+   5. The questions will be created and the file will download immediately.
+It may take some time if you have a lot of questions.
     NB Your browser will not leave the export page at this point.

 B. Export from  Edmodo Quiz Export file to Moodle Question Bank
 ***********************************************

- 1. From a page displaying the Edmodo block, choose "Export Questions direct to Question Bank"
+ 1. From a page displaying the Edmodo block, choose "Create and import to Moodle question bank"

  2. As for A) exporting to an XML file, but the final step of exporting to a file, is that the questions are automatically created in the current course's question bank.

-C. Import to the quiz questions bank from exported XML file.
+C. Import to the Moodle question bank the from exported XML file.
 ************************************

    1. Turn editing on